Cholecystectomy (Gallbladder removal) at Plymouth Hospital

-Cholecystectomy is a laparoscopic procedure used in the treatment of gallstones.
+Cholecystectomy is a laparoscopic procedure used to treat gallstones by removing the gallbladder.
 Read more…

 Contact our general surgery experts in Plymouth